feelgd777/api_copy/README.md

-# Holiday API Code Examples
+# HolidayList Request Code Examples

 This guide provides code examples in multiple programming languages to interact with the **Holidays**, **Countries**, and **Languages** endpoints using the **Holiday API**.
 These examples demonstrate how to fetch data from each endpoint using mandatory and optional parameters.